wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/274-submission-ballard-to-barnes.md

 ---
+doc_date: '1969-05-23'
+doc_num: 274
+doc_order: 274
+naa_refs:
+- naa_barcode: 3118091
+  naa_control_symbol: 1969/2889
+  naa_series: A452
+  reference: '[NAA: A452, 1969/2889]'
-title: "274 Submission, Ballard To Barnes"
+title: Submission, Ballard To Barnes
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9782
 vol_id: 26
-doc_date: 1969-05-23
-barcode: 3118091
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 274 Submission, Ballard To Barnes

 Canberra, 23 May 1969

  **Papua and New Guinea: Gazelle Peninsula—protest march**

-Following a march through Rabaul of between 5,000 and 10,000 persons on Friday 16th May1 a number of resolutions referring to the establishment of the Gazelle Local Government Council as multi-racial and signed by Mr. Melchior Tomot as Secretary to the meeting held before the march were presented by Mr. O. Tammur to the District Commissioner.
+Following a march through Rabaul of between 5,000 and 10,000 persons on Friday 16th May[1](#f1) a number of resolutions referring to the establishment of the Gazelle Local Government Council as multi-racial and signed by Mr. Melchior Tomot as Secretary to the meeting held before the march were presented by Mr. O. Tammur to the District Commissioner.
 In summary these resolutions which have been numbered a–h stated:

 2\. (a) No committee was set up to explain the implications of a multi-racial council, the Tolais were not consulted, the people were surprised to hear their council has been undemocratically proclaimed multi-racial.